MecSim/MecSimCalc-docs/docs/Self-Hosting-Apps/Localhost.md

 ## Setting up the back-end server

 1. [Download python](https://www.python.org/downloads/) if you do not have it installed
+   - This tutorial has been tested on Python 3.8
 2. Open your terminal, and `cd` into the `back-end` folder

 ```